hkniberg/ainutshell/1-main/060-models-everywhere.md

 ![](../.gitbook/assets/060-model-tradeoffs.png)

 Just keep in mind that you generally get what you pay for.
 At the time of writing, the free models are impressive and fun, but their use is quite limited.
-For example they tend to hallucinate a lot, and struggle with longer prompts or instructions.
+For example they tend to hallucinate, and they lose quickly track when the prompt or chat history gets too long.
 I find that a lot of people greatly underestimate the capability of good LLMs, because their first impression was spoiled by a free model.

 With a free model you may just be getting a smart highschool student in your basement, rather than Einstein.